 Backing up your website’s database periodically is always a great thing to do, as someone who has lost data myself from failing to remember to back up, I can’t stress enough how important it is to backup your database to save yourself stress down the road.

 Almost every application that websites run off these days is powered by a back-end database.
 If some data goes missing in your database, either accidentally from removing things from within your application’s administration section, or from database corruption or malicious activity, all of that stuff you’ve probably spent hours working on is gone for good in some cases when it’s not in our daily backups any longer.

 Anytime I’m getting ready to make any large changes to a site, upgrading to the latest version of a particular application, or I just got done with some great content posting, I go ahead and grab a local copy of my database backup for safe keeping.

 - Login to your cPanel.

-- Go to the folder your web-browser downloaded the database backup to, and you should now see the compressed .sql.gz file.
+- On your local machine, go to the folder your web-browser downloaded the database backup and you should now see the compressed .sql.gz file.